pufengdu/RetroFuns/WFWG/FDWFWG.md

 After all these modifications, WFWG should work on FreeDOS 1.3, even on a FAT32 partition.
 Surely, this is like almost every FAT32 DOS running WFWG.
 Never try to enable 32BFA or 32BDA and live with a temporary swap file.

-Plus, the FreeCom does not respond to task-switch under WFWG.
-Replace it with 4DOS 8.0, which is also free.
+Plus, the FreeCom response in dos window is weird.
+After task-switching keys, like Alt+TAB or Alt+Enter is pressed, it will not execute that task switching, an addition Enter key must be pressed to make the previous key effective.
+I am not sure why.
+Just replace it with 4DOS 8.0, which is also free.
 However, if you keep FreeCom to work only in full screen, it is ok.

 ## Conclusion